Asian shares rise as traders shrug off new China-US tariffs

-TRADE TENSIONS: The administration of President Donald Trump has decided to impose tariffs on an additional $200 billion of Chinese goods.
-China responded by saying it will go ahead with plans to increase tariffs on $60 billion worth of U.S. goods.
+TRADE TENSIONS: The administration of President Donald Trump has decided to impose tariffs on an additional $200 billion of Chinese goods and China responded by saying it will increase tariffs on $60 billion worth of U.S. goods.

 THE QUOTE: “As it is, the U.S. and China still sit on the brink of further ratcheting of trade tension, particularly with the latest Chinese tariffs targeting agricultural products and President Trump having vowed to bring out the next $267 billion of Chinese imports for tariffs implementation if so,” Jingyi Pan of IG said in a commentary.